 • Spellings: American English spellings should be used (e.g., organize not organise, artifact not artefact); spell out numbers one through ten and numbers beginning a sentence.

-• Formatting: Submitted manuscripts should not contain any track-changes or visible editorial tracking tools; do not put endnote callouts on display type such as titles, section heads, or epigraphs; all section headings should be clearly identifiable, but do not number section heads.
+• Formatting: Submitted manuscripts should not contain any track changes or visible editorial tracking tools; do not put endnote callouts on display type such as titles, section heads, or epigraphs; all section headings should be clearly identifiable, but do not number section heads.

 Museum Anthropology is a forum for the presentation of scholarly research and for the promotion of discussion and debate in the field.
 In achieving the journal's mission, the editor is assisted by an editorial board that provides counsel on matters of editorial policy, assists in insuring the widest possible involvement of the field in the work of the journal, and offers specialist knowledge of particular areas within its purview.
 The views expressed by contributors to the journal are not necessarily those of the editor, the editorial board, the Council for Museum Anthropology, the AAA, or Wiley-Blackwell.
 As a publication of the AAA, Museum Anthropology operates within the general framework of policies that governs the Association's broader program of scientific communication.
-Support for Museum Anthropology is provided by the Denver Museum of Nature & Science.